 - ability for a neighbour to terminate an agreement without penalty.

 There may be a requirement for neighbour agreements to be offered and established as a result of planning permit conditions (generally due to proximity within prescribed default setback distances), which may prescribe mandatory components to the agreement.
-However, many neighbour agreements are voluntary and it is up to the developer to propose and negotiate such an agreement with the neighbour.
-Some wind farm developers have voluntarily developed neighbour agreement payments based a formula of distance from a residence to the turbine(s) and the number of turbines located within that distance.
+However, most neighbour agreements are voluntary and it is up to the developer to propose and negotiate such an agreement with the neighbour.
+Some wind farm developers have voluntarily developed neighbour agreement payments based on a formula of distance from a residence to the turbine(s) and the number of turbines located within that distance.

-The Office has observed some proposed neighbour agreements containing clauses that may not be fair and reasonable to the neighbour.
+The Office has observed some proposed neighbour agreements contain clauses that may not be fair and reasonable to the neighbour.
 Such clauses observed include the right for the wind farm not to conform to the permit conditions that would normally apply to the neighbour (including noise levels and shadow flicker), the ability for the wind farm to terminate the agreement while the wind farm is still operating without cause and/or with questionable cause as well as clauses that could be construed to restrict the neighbour’s right to make a complaint.

 Inclusion of perceived unfair clauses by the developer can significantly impair the ability to negotiate a fair and reasonable agreement and create distrust and anxiety amongst neighbours towards the wind farm’s proponent.

-Similar to landowner agreements, all parties may benefit from a standard template agreement for ‘neighbour agreements’ that is established and maintained by an appropriate body and available for use by industry.
+Similar to host landowner agreements, all parties may benefit from a standard template agreement for ‘neighbour agreements’ that is established and maintained by an appropriate body and available for use by industry.

 2.2.2.
-Key stakeholders to a developing wind energy project (for example, project buyers, planning authorities, investors, debt providers, regulators) should seek and consider evidence of neighbour identification and effective neighbour consultations as part of any due diligence and approval criteria.
+Key stakeholders to a developing wind energy project (for example, project buyers, planning authorities, investors, debt providers, local councils, regulators) should seek and consider evidence of neighbour identification and effective neighbour consultations as part of any due diligence and approval criteria.